paulczar/paulczar.github.io-source/content/page/resume.md

 I am an experienced hands-on Architect / DevOps Engineer with a long history in Operations and Infrastructure Automation.
 I have a broad depth of experience across most IT and Operations related areas with strong experience in using and evangelizing DevOps tools and methodologies.

 My current role at IBM has me focused on helping to rebuild the IBM developer advocacy programs and content creation processes.
 Previous to that I led the conversion of our OpenStack Automation platform ([ursula](https://github.com/blueboxgroup/ursula)) from just Ubuntu to also supporting Redhat Enterprise Linux.
-I also architected and built (and later led a small agile team) the Blue Box Cloud SRE Operations Platform (which we recently open-sourced as [cuttle](https://github.com/IBM/cuttle)).
+I also architected and built the Blue Box Cloud SRE Operations Platform (which we recently open-sourced as [cuttle](https://github.com/IBM/cuttle)) and built a team to maintain it.

 Previous to IBM/Blue Box I was at Rackspace where I worked on a team building a product with Docker on top of Openstack, and before that I worked at EA where I helped build and design the infrastructure for SimCity ( on AWS ) and SWTOR ( own data centers, approx 6,000 servers, 2M+ subscribers at launch ).